EyasuTeshome/shifttracker/job-search/coming-up-with-salary-baselines.md

 Sometimes a recruiter will ask you for your previous salary as a way to make a low-ball offer.
 This practice is becoming more uncommon, but if you are faced with this question, do your best to dodge it, so you don’t get locked into accepting a low salary based on your previous salary being low.
 Here a method to avoid giving them an answer:

 - *“My previous experience was unrelated to web development and not aligned with my current skill set.
-As I move into my new career path, I’m expecting a salary in the range of X to X.”*
+As I move into my new career path, I’m expecting a salary in the range of X to Y.”*

 **If you are uncomfortable talking about money**